allenai/dream/README.md

 ## Dataset Creation:
 The script for Scene Elaboration (SE) dataset creation is provided in two formats.

-For the script in Jupyter Notebbook format (.ipynb), follow the instructions in the Markdown to download the source data and run each cell in the notebook.
+For the script in Jupyter Notebook format (.ipynb), follow the instructions in the Markdown to download the source data and run each cell in the notebook.
+You should end up with the same 3 subdirectories in your "External_data" folder as in the instructions below.

-For the python script, when running the script, first create a folder in the same directory named "External_data/", and download the source data:
+For the python script (.py), when running the script, first create a folder in the same directory named "External_data/", and download the source data:

 Instructions to download the Social Chemistry dataset:
 1. Visit the website for the Social Chemistry project https://maxwellforbes.com/social-chemistry/